 If you want the brightest image possible, set the Picture Mode to 'HDR Standard' and Backlight to 'Max' with Local Dimming on 'High'.
 We were able to get 1830 cd/m² in the 25% peak window test.

-The Hisense H9G has good gray uniformity.
-The edges of the screen are a bit darker and there's some very minor dirty screen effect visible in the center, which could be distracting during sports.
+The Hisense H9G has good gray uniformity, but this may vary between units.
+The edges of the screen are a bit darker, and there's some very minor dirty screen effect visible in the center, which could be distracting during sports.
 The uniformity is much better in near-dark scenes.
-Note that gray uniformity varies between units.

 The Hisense H9G has poor viewing angles, which is expected from a VA panel.
 The image quickly loses accuracy when viewing off-center, and it's not suggested for wide seating arrangements.

-Excellent reflection handling.
+The reflection handling is excellent.
 This TV performs extremely well in moderately-lit rooms, and even in direct sunlight, the reflections don't get too distracting.

 After calibration, the color accuracy is remarkable.
 There's almost no visible inaccuracies in colors and shades of gray, and the gamma is nearly perfect.